Spring Boot Actuators

 logging.config

-requires /restart
+logging.config requires /restart is available.

 How to exploit:

-Host logback
+Host

-Set logging.config
+Set

 Resource: